mousamajdi/BankingControlPanel/README.md

 ## **Step 5: Running the Application**

+1. When run the project you have to login first with user have **Admin** role to be able to use the Clients API's, otherwise you can login as normal user with role **User** that dont have privilege to access clients endpoints.

+2. you can register new users without having the **Admin role** or even before you login to the system

 ## **Testing with Swagger**

 The project comes with Swagger, a tool for API documentation and testing.
 To test the API endpoints: